top of page

 • Attribute Apples by Learning Resources: This set includes different size apples with different colors and attributes.

-• Oodles of Aliens by Learning Resources:
+• Oodles of Aliens by Learning Resources: Sort the aliens by color and size.

-• Birds in a Nest by Learning Resources:
+• Birds in a Nest by Learning Resources: Sort the birds into their nests.

 • Fishbowl Friends by Learning Resources: This is the CUTEST set and includes colorful fishbowls and sea animals that match the color and number.